Laboratory analysis of cosmetic PFAS

 Liquid chromatography coupled with mass spectrometry (LC-MS/MS) :

-- Application example : Detection of PFAS in mascaras and lipsticks.
+• Example application : Detection of PFAS in mascaras and lipsticks.

 Gas chromatography coupled with mass spectrometry (GC-MS) :

-Suitable for volatile PFAS, this technique is used for compounds that vaporize easily.
+Adapted for volatile PFAS, this technique is used for compounds that vaporize easily.
 It is particularly useful for analyzing aerosols or cosmetic sprays.

-- Application example : Identification of PFAS in spray deodorants.
+• Example of application : Identification of PFAS in spray deodorants.

-Fourier transform infrared spectroscopy (FTIR) :
+Fourier transform infrared (FTIR) spectroscopy :

 Migration tests :